Decla Film: Founding

-In 1910 Erich Pommer had become director of the Austrian branch of the French Gaumont Film Company in Vienna.
+In 1910 Erich Pommer had become director of the Austrian branch of the French company Gaumont in Vienna.
 At the same time, another French film production company, Éclair, which also sold its own brand of movie camera equipment, was looking to increase its presence in Austria.
 Pommer left Gaumont and established the Austrian subsidiary branch of Éclair in 1913 with Marcel Vandal and Charles Jourjon, answering directly to Paris and not through Berlin.
 At the time the German branch of Éclair (Deutsche Éclair) in Berlin was being run by Pommer's British friend Joseph ("Joe") Powell.
 (Note: It seems that when war broke out Joseph Powell, like 4,000 other British and Commonwealth civilian males, was sent to Ruhleben internment camp near Spandau as an enemy alien.
 He was elected Camp Captain, and organised an "effective internal administration for the camp."
 He also set up a lending library and set up a large number of clubs, societies and cultural associations to cater for the needs of the inmates.

 He was not popular with everyone, however.
 The inmates included nearly 250 teachers and lecturers who formed the camp's Arts and Science Union, mainly upper middle class university graduates, who "looked down on him because he was a self-made businessmen rather than a man of education or independent wealth.
 Frequent criticism was made of his ‘brusqueness of manner’ and ‘lightning method’ of addressing fellow prisoners, and at times he was even accused of being unpatriotic or pro-German."
 He was described by a university professor as a "noisy, bouncing, agitated, shifty man, unable to express himself accurately by speaking or in writing...
 He was an arrogant, rude, even violent, unscrupulous, untruthful, uncompromising, jealous, intolerant, distrustful opportunist.
 He was a bully and a tyrant.
 In a word, his valuations were German."
 Powell remained in Germany after the war.)
 When World War One broke out in August 1914 Pommer returned to Germany and won the Iron Cross in France in October 1914.